matheusjunior/vsg/README.md

 ## Test

 Execute unit and integration tests with `make test`.
-Make sure to start the dependencies first.
+Make sure to start the dependencies first and have a server instance running - `make run`.

 ## API